RACSignal Class Reference

 error - If not NULL, set to any error that occurs.

 Returns whether the signal completed successfully.
-If NO, err
+If NO, error will be set

 to the error that occurred.